December 2023 revisions are underlined

-An exam candidate is prohibited from retaking a BJCP exam of the same type while that exam is still open.
+An exam candidate is prohibited from retaking a BJCP exam of the same type while that exam is still open, within a six-month waiting period.
 An exam must be closed and the results recorded in the BJCP database before a retake of the same type is allowed.
+Or, if an exam is still in the grading process after a six-month waiting period, a retake of the same type will be allowed.
 Exam types include: Beer Judging Exam, Beer Written Proficiency Exam, Mead Judging Exam, and Cider Judging Exam (and any future exams created after this policy is enacted).

 An examinee retaking a prohibited exam will have the later attempt discarded; the exam will not be graded, and the exam fee will not be refunded.